Mathijs-Bakker/godotdev.nvim/README.md

 # godotdev.nvim

-BBatteries-included Neovim plugin for Godot game development, using Neovim as an external editor.
+Neovim plugin for Godot game development, using Neovim as an external editor.
 Provides LSP support for GDScript and Godot shaders, DAP debugging, Treesitter syntax highlighting, and optional C# installation support.

 ## Features